 Is it possible to make vegan meringue?

 These were made with aquafaba and there was absolutely no taste difference between the vegan ones and those made with eggs.

 But somehow it didn't feel right doing this on my healthy kids food blog Sneaky Veg.
-Now I've taken the plunge and started a brand new vegetarian and vegan blog it seemed like the perfect opportunity to experiment.
+Now I've taken the plunge and started a brand new vegan blog it seemed like the perfect opportunity to experiment.
 And with Valentine's Day coming up it was as if all the stars were aligned.

-A few things to mention:
+A few things to mention when making vegan meringue:

 - the pink colour comes from beetroot powder.
 You can leave this out if you want a white meringue, all other quantities remain the same

 - make sure that your chickpeas are in unsalted water - salty meringue isn't going to taste right

 - and finally, berries are not in season here in the UK at the moment so I used frozen berries.
 If there's going to be a little while between assembling the pavlova and serving you could put them on frozen but if you're serving immediately you'll need to allow them to defrost first.

 If you look through the comments below you will see that some people have had trouble making this aquafaba pavlova.
 As with all baking there are so many variables that affect things - the accuracy of your oven, the exact ingredients you use - even altitude is said to affect meringues.
 If you live in a high altitude area your meringue is more likely to deflate.